learn-co-students/dsc-intro-to-ggplot2-online-ds-pt-051319/README.md

 ```

 The code above gets a bit more explicit about what we want to plot.
-Specifically, here we want to put our `total_bill` variable on the x axis and the `tip` variable on the y axis.
+Specifically, here we want to put our `total_bill` variable on the x-axis and the `tip` variable on the y axis.
 If you run that, it will look a bit like this:

 ![](img/ggp-2.png)